 Often the power will be out for some time after a cyclone.
-David Kneipp says a generator, if you can get access to one, could allow you "to return home sooner if there’s no significant structural damage to your home".
+Arron Mann says a generator, if you can get access to one, could allow you "to return home sooner if there’s no significant structural damage to your home".

 The clean up effort can also take time.
 "Cyclone’s cause a lot of debris, which means those affected will also need to work with their local council on the clean-up effort."

-"Always heed advice from state and local authorities, police and the SES," David Kneipp advises.
+"Always heed advice from state and local authorities, police and the SES," Mann advises.

 It’s important to capture images of the damage before the clean up effort begins, if it’s safe to do so.
 "Take as much vision of the damage as you can, whether photo or video, as this can be used by the insurance assessor to help establish what happened."

-Start a list of things which are damaged and note whether you think it’s damaged beyond repair or can be cleaned, advises David.
+Start a list of things which are damaged and note whether you think it’s damaged beyond repair or can be cleaned, advises Mann.